dladd/pyFormex/user/pyformex-user-meeting-9.rst

 The bad news
 ------------
-- New BuMPix image: problems with wide screen monitor
+- Then new BuMPix image (0.5) has problems with newer graphics cards and wide screen monitors. *Update: a newer image 0.5.1 has been created that resolves those problems.*
-- BuMPix netboot server (can be used to boot in local network): not done yet
+- The promised BuMPix netboot server (which can be used to boot BuMPix in local network) has not been done yet.
-- 2D Text rendering: reinstated GLUT since QT is not compatible.
-GLUT has a very limited number of fonts with 1 fixed size.
-Therefore, more options were added to pyFormex.
-The user can choose the font size and the best approximated size is calculated.
+- 2D Text rendering: Because the QT4 funcdtionality for drawing 2D
+  text on an OpenGL canavas is not compatible with many parts of the pyFormex endering machine, we had to reinstate GLUT for 2D text drawing.
+Sadly, this means a very limited number of fonts and fontsizes.
+Some functions were added to allow easily picking the GLUT font/size that comes close to the expectations.
 - 3D font manipulations using FTGL: no further work was done.
-FTGL is not stable yet.
-  Since FTGL can be used also in 2D, it could replace GLUT in future.
+  When fully developed, this could probably be used for 2D text drawing as well, instead of the limited  GLUT fonts.

 The good news